This is such a simple recipe and a such pleasure to eat. You can pretty much use whichever fruits you like.

 Instructions

-Add the wet into the dry and fold together until just combined.
-Do not over work.
+3. Add the wet ingredients to the dry and fold together until just combined, being careful not to not overwork the batter.

-Let the batter sit while you prepare the fruit of choice and grease your baking dish, about a 25cm diameter will be suffice.
+4. Let the batter sit while you prepare your fruit and grease a baking dish – about 25cm in diameter will suffice.

-If your using cherries or berries add half to the bottom of the dish and top with the batter, then sprinkle on the remaining fruit.
-For apricots and such like add the batter first and place the fruit on top, pressing them down slightly to partial submerge.
+5. If you're using cherries or berries, add half to the bottom of the baking dish and top with the batter, then sprinkle over the remaining fruit.
+For fruits such as apricots, add the batter first and place the fruit on top, pressing them down slightly to partially submerge.

-Allow to sit for a few minutes before dusting lightly with icing sugar.
+7. Allow the clafoutis to sit for a few minutes before dusting lightly with icing sugar and serving warm with cream, ice-cream or custard.